 Four related parties/departments are involved in completing a cash payments cycle.
 They are listed here, separately grouped into the three functions we mentioned before:

 - Custody: Cash Payments

 - Recording: Accounts Payable, General Ledger

-It may seem complicated, even impossible, for some companies to adopt this internal control framework.
-Appropriate customization is necessary due to various attributes of different business and industry.
-However, don’t override the central concept of segregation of duties, and proper internal control implementation for risk control purpose.
-If you would like to have someone who is qualified and full of experiences to advise your internal controls based on your business situation, or if you want to learn more about internal controls, contact us at 417-823-7171 or www.abacuscpas.com.
-The Abacus audit team is here to give you better guidance so that you can make smarter decisions.
+If you would like to have someone who is qualified and full of experience to advise your internal controls based on your business situation, or if you want to learn more about internal controls, contact us at 417-823-7171 or www.abacuscpas.com.
+The Abacus audit team is here to give you better guidance to make smarter decisions.